chaitanyasaibeesabatuni/object-detection-app/README.md

 ## License

-This project is open source and free to use for personal or commercial purposes.
+This project is intended for personal and educational assessment purposes only.
+Redistribution, modification, or commercial use of this code is not permitted without explicit permission from the author.